-Telecommunications Rooms, also known as MDF, IDF, or BDFs (Main, Intermediate, or Building Distribution Facilities), are preferably on each floor in a central and accessible area, and are common access points for backbone and horizontal building cable pathways.
-Telecommunications Rooms shall contain telecommunications and network equipment, cable terminations, and associated cross-connect or patch cabling.
-The primary (lowest) TR (on the lowest floor of the building) shall also contain the cable entrance facilities for voice and data.
-Telecommunications rooms shall be dedicated to the telecommunication function and related support facilities.
-They should not be shared with electrical installations other than those required for provisioning telecommunication services.
-Equipment not related to the support of the telecommunications rooms (e.g., piping, ductwork, pneumatic tubing) should not be installed in, pass through, or enter the telecommunications room.
-Telecommunications rooms shall be located as close as practicable to the center of the area served, and preferably in the core area.
+Telecommunications Rooms, also known as MDF, IDF, or BDFs (Main, Intermediate, or Building Distribution Facilities), shall be on each floor in an accessible area, and are common access points for backbone and building pathways.
+Telecommunications Rooms shall contain telecommunications and network equipment, cable terminations, and associated cross-connect cabling.
+The primary TR (on the lowest floor of the building) shall also contain the cable entrance facilities for data.
+Telecommunication rooms shall be dedicated to the telecommunication function and related support facilities.
+They shall not be shared with electrical installations other than those required for provisioning telecommunication services.
+Equipment not related to the support of the telecommunications rooms (e.g., piping, ductwork, pneumatic tubing) shall not be installed in, pass through, or enter the telecommunications room.
+HVAC equipment will not be installed in telecommunications rooms.
+Telecommunications rooms shall be located as close as practicable to the center of the area served and preferably in the core area.
+Building air ventilation is needed in the Telecommunications Room to reduce heat buildup in accordance with ASHRAE specifications.

-The maximum horizontal distribution cable distance in new construction or a complete building remodel shall be 76 meters (250ft).
-If the length of any cable run to a workstation outlet exceeds the 76-meter limitation or if the floor has in excess of 10,000 square feet, additional telecommunications rooms must be configured.
+The maximum horizontal distribution cable distance in new construction or a complete building remodel shall be 76-meters (250ft) or less.
+If the length of any cable run to a workstation outlet exceeds the 76-meter limitation or if the floor has more than 10,000 square feet, additional telecommunication rooms must be installed.

-Telecommunications rooms shall be 10' by 11’ in size if the serving area is 10,000 square feet; 10’ by 9’if the serving area is 8,000 square feet; 10’ by 7’ if the serving area is 5,000 square feet.
-In locations where space or outlet numbers are limited, other options such as a single rack, wall mounted racks or enclosed lockable cabinet(s) may be considered.
-Adequate clearance and access (minimum 36 inches, front and rear) shall be provided to all racks and cabinets, and include any swing radius of cabinet doors or rack frame.
-It is preferred there be one telecommunications room on each floor, stacked above each other, to facilitate vertical distribution of riser cables.
+Telecommunications rooms shall be 11' by 12’ in size if the serving area is 10,000 square feet; 10’ by 10’if the serving area is 8,000 square feet; 10’ by 8’ if the serving area is 5,000 square feet.
+In locations where space or outlet quantities are limited other options such as a single rack, wall mounted racks or enclosed lockable cabinet(s) may be considered in a discussion with MSU-UIT.
+Adequate clearance and access (minimum 36 inches, from the equipment mounted within the rack) shall be provided to all racks and cabinets and include any swing radius of cabinet doors or rack frame.
+Racks and cable management will have 6” of clearance from walls.
+There will be one telecommunication room on each floor, stacked under each other, for ease in vertical distribution of riser cables.

-Multiple telecommunications rooms in a building will be connected with multi-mode and/or single-mode fiber optics cable, plus 6 (six) Category 6 copper cables.
-The type of cable will be determined at the planning stage, taking into consideration the amount of network traffic between closets, the distance between the telecommunications rooms and the difficulty of running other cables at a future date.
+Multiple telecommunications rooms in a building will be connected by 24 strand single-mode OS2 fiber optics cable.
+The type of cable will be determined at the planning stage, taking into consideration the amount of network traffic between telecommunication rooms, the distance between the telecommunications rooms and the difficulty of running other cables at a future date.
+Multiple telecommunications rooms will be linked with two trade size 4” conduits or the equivalent tray size.

 Below are environmental and other factors that shall be addressed in the design of the telecommunications room.